 - Volunteers do not need any prior experience in water quality monitoring.
 New volunteers must attend classroom and field training, usually in April.

-We work with local organizations to identify monitoring sites.
+We work with local organizations to identify monitoring sites (click here for a list of our current sites).
 Our goal is to have a minimum of three sites per watershed or system to get a fuller understanding of impacts to a particular area.
 We also ask for a commitment of at least three years for new sites (although the people monitoring may change year-to-year) so that weather variations and other natural background “noise” can be reduced when assessing conditions.
 These criteria mean that the stream or small pond in your backyard may not be a site for which we are seeking volunteers, but we are happy to discuss it with you.